The Complete Guide

 • Missing or inadequate written policies and procedures for federal procurement, conflicts of interest, or cash management

-• Insufficient demonstrated staff capacity to manage award requirements alongside existing agency workload
+• Insufficient demonstrated staff capacity to manage award requirements alongside existing organizational workload

 • Inability to document matching funds, in-kind contributions, or cost-sharing commitments required by the NOFO